 Additionally, because defense malpractice lawyers know that the most they’ll have to pay is capped at $250,000, they have no incentive to offer the victim anywhere near that amount.
 After all, they can take their chances at trial and are no worse off because the most they will ever have to pay is $250,000.
 As a result, nearly every medical malpractice claim in Texas will have to proceed to trial in order for the victim to receive the $250,000 amount.

-When you add up all of these costs that a San Antonio medical malpractice attorney must cover to bring a medical malpractice case, it’s not hard to see why most attorneys in Texas will turn down the average medical malpractice claim – the risk is just not worth the reward (this is exactly the consequence the Texas Legislature intended when it created the law).
+When you add up all of these costs that a San Antonio medical malpractice lawyer must cover to bring a medical malpractice case, it’s not hard to see why most attorneys in Texas will turn down the average medical malpractice claim – the risk is just not worth the reward (this is exactly the consequence the Texas Legislature intended when it created the law).

 The Texas Civil Practice and Remedies Code also implemented the expert report requirement, meaning that anyone filing a healthcare liability claim must also file an expert report claim within 120 days of filing the lawsuit.
 The courts may grant a one time 30-day extension but failure to get the expert report in a timely manner will result in the dismissal of your lawsuit.